On the Blackbody Spectrum of Kilonovae: Fitting the Spectral Continuum of AT2017gfo

 \section{Fitting the Spectral Continuum of AT2017gfo}

-The fitting framework of Eq. \ref{eq:final} allows an exploration of the four parameters setting the observed blackbody: the intrinsic temperature, the relativistic Doppler correction, the cooling-rate and the blackbody normalisation.
+A single-temperature blackbody only contains the information of two parameters; the blackbody temperature and normalisation (which are examined in Sec. \ref{sec:intrinsic} and \ref{sec:normalisation} respectively).
+However, the broader continuum shape of a multi-temperature blackbody (such as parameterised in Eq. \ref{eq:final}) contains additional constraints on the physical effects broadening the spectral shape.
+Thus, fitting the blackbody width allows constraints on the physical processes perturbing the spectral shape - including the cooling-rate and the relativistic Doppler corrections (as shown in Sec. \ref{sec:mod_width}).
 The parameters are fittable for an observed spectrum containing well-constrained spectral lines.
-The closest data-set within current observations to these requirements is the first epoch X-shooter spectrum of AT2017gfo (see Fig. \ref{fig:1stepoch}).
-This spectrum has a distinct blackbody peak separate in wavelength from the P~Cygni spectral component which in \cite{Watson2019} is associated with three Sr\(^+\) lines at 10\,039, 10\,330 and 10\,918 Å. We note another potential interpretation is that this feature originates from the Helium 10\,833 Å line, which as shown in \cite{Perego2022} in the limiting case of non-local thermodynamic equilibrium condition and with He masses significantly greater than the fiducial values of their models could reproduce the observed feature.
-Nevertheless, as discussed in \cite{Tarumi2023}, non-thermal particles may play a significant role in KNe and the fraction of He produced in neutron star mergers varies greatly between numerical models, so this identification cannot currently be ruled out.
-For this analysis one can include nuisance parameters to model the 1 $\mu$m P~Cygni and tentative emission lines at 1.5 $\mu$m and 2 $\mu$m or entirely exclude the wavelengths affected by all these lines; the constraints provided are robust and we derive equivalent constraints on the blackbody width regardless of parameterizing or excluding these wavelengths.
-Regardless, the continuum properties have several interesting features.
+The closest data-set within current observations to these requirements is the first epoch spectrum of AT2017gfo (see Fig. \ref{fig:1stepoch}) taken with the X-shooter spectrograph mounted on the Very Large Telescope at the European Southern Observatory \citep{Pian2017,Smartt2017}.
+In this analysis, we follow the data reduction procedures outlined in \cite{Watson2019}.

+This spectrum has a distinct blackbody peak separate in wavelength from the P~Cygni spectral component which in \cite{Watson2019} is associated with three Sr\(^+\) lines at 1003.9, 1033.0 and 1091.8 nm.
+We note another potential interpretation is that this feature originates from the Helium 1083.3 nm line, which as shown in \cite{Perego2022} out of local thermodynamic equilibrium with He masses significantly greater than the fiducial values of their models could reproduce the observed feature.
+As discussed in \cite{Tarumi2023}, strong non-LTE conditions may be present in KNe and the fraction of He produced in neutron star mergers varies greatly between numerical models, so this identification cannot currently be ruled out.
+For this analysis one can include nuisance parameters to model the 1 $\mu$m P~Cygni and the tentative emission lines at 1.5 $\mu$m and 2 $\mu$m or entirely exclude the wavelengths affected by all these lines; the constraints are robust and not sensitive to parameterizing the features or excluding these wavelengths.
+The optical transition-lines of Y\(^+\) producing the 0.76$\mu$m feature discussed in \cite{Sneppen2023_Yttrium} are rather weak and therefore do not affect the continuum constraints.
+However, the observed line-blanketing at the edge of the spectrographs sensitivity at around 350\,nm (likely due to Y\(^+\) and Zr\(^+\), see \cite{Gillanders2022,Vieira2023,Sneppen2023_Yttrium}) suggests the UV spectral shape is highly degenerate with the modelling of the UV line-opacity.
+Thus, we focus the analysis on wavelengths $\lambda\geq400\,$nm, where the spectrum is constrained.